Please Wait a Moment

 Confidential Helpline Number: Judges call 505-797-6097

 The proactive element is JWell Now which focuses on directing attention to the importance of judicial self-care through education in various formats.
-Such formats include, but are not limited to presentation, outreach, support groups, resources and other well-being services.
-The responsive element is JCall Now, which focuses on providing a much needed safe and confidential resource for judges to connect when they find themselves struggling and want or need support.
+Such formats include, but are not limited to presentations, outreach, support groups, resources, and other well-being services.
+The responsive element is JCall Now, which focuses on providing a safe and confidential resource for judges to connect when they find themselves struggling and want or need support.

 NM Judicial Wellness Program Gets a National Mention: